Getting better

 • Fear of worrying or disappointing those around you

-• Fear that everyone at school will know
+• Fear that everyone at school will find out

 • Thinking that nothing will change

-• Fear of the unknown (what will happen when we talk about it, or afterward)
+• Fear of the unknown (what will happen when or after you talk about it)

 • Worrying that you might be diagnosed with something